jkarlin929/react-router/README.md

 ### `Switch` and `Redirect`

+The `Switch` component is used to group routes and render the first matching route.
+If Switch is not used AND exact isn't set on routes then multiple routes will be rendered simultaneously.

-The `Switch` component is used to group routes and `Redirect` as the last route to render when no others have been matched.
+`Redirect` is used as the last route to render when no others have been matched.

 ```
   render() {